30+ Best Indie Horror Movies of All Time [Reviewed for 2023]

 This Canadian film follows a radio host as he uncovers the terrifying truth behind the mysterious events happening in his small town.

-By focusing on psychological terror rather than gore or jump scares, Pontypool offers viewers an engaging experience unlike horror movies with a similar premise.
+By focusing on psychological terror rather than gore or jump scares, Pontypool offers viewers an engaging experience unlike that of horror movies with a similar premise.

 Cronos (1992): Guillermo del Toro’s Debut Feature Reimagines Vampire Lore